PavloShchur/Twilio-Demo-App/README.md

 2. Make sure that in browser console "The LocalTrack "Sharing" was successfully published." appeared;
 3. Click "Turn on camera." button.

+If this link (https://twilio-demo-app.herokuapp.com/) does not work use the button below to deploy th app to your Heroku instance.

 <a href="https://heroku.com/deploy">
   <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy">
 </a>

+Please feel free to contact if there are any questions.